Specification Language

 Primitive Specs

-Specs are applications of a function to tensor specifications as well as a flag indicating whether or not the Spec is guaranteed to run on a single thread and limits on the amount of memory that can be used at each memory level.
+Specs are applications of a function to tensor specifications as well as a flag indicating whether or not the Spec is guaranteed to run on a single thread and limits on the amount of data in each memory.

 For example, the following constructs a Spec targeting X86: